RobotecAI/ros2-for-unity/README.md

 - Foxy
 - Galactic

-The asset can be prepared in two flavors:
+For Windows only, this asset can be prepared in two flavors:
 - standalone (no ROS2 installation required on target machine, e.g. your Unity3D simulation server).
 All required dependencies are installed and can be used e.g. as a complete set of Unity3D plugins.
 - overlay (assuming existing (supported) ROS2 installation on target machine).
 Only asset libraries and generated messages are installed.

 #### Platform considerations

-Running the Editor or App using this Asset on Ubuntu requires a start script that populates the `LD_LIBRARY_PATH`.
-This is due to dynamic plugin loading mechanism used in the ros2cs library.
-On Windows, no script is necessary and both Editor and App can be ran the usual way (e.g. with a click or cmd line).
+On Linux, you can run Editor and App in any way as long as ros2 is sourced in your environment.
+The best way to ensure that system-wide is to add `source /opt/ros/foxy/setup.bash` to your `~/.profile` file.
+This way running by clicking (Hub, Editor, or App executable) is supported as well as command line execution.
+Note that you need to re-log for changes in `~/.profile` to take place.

 ### Releases